View Edward Bardot's Obituary on emissourian.com and share memories

 |

-A funeral service for Edward Bardot, 77, Luebbering, will be Sunday, May 17, at 1 p.m. at Russell Colonial Funeral Home, St. Clair.
+He was preceded in death by his wife, Ruthann Bardot; his son, Edward A. Bardot, known to all as Eddy; his parents, James and Mary Bardot; and one sister, Betty Tharp.

-Entombment will be at Crestview Memorial Park in the Haven of Rest Mausoleum, St. Clair.
+Funeral services were held at 1 p.m.
+Sunday, May 17, at Russell Colonial Funeral Home, St. Clair, with Deacon T. J. Wild officiating.

-Visitation will be Saturday, May 16, from 4 to 8 p.m. and after 10 a.m.
-Sunday, at the funeral home.
+Entombment was in Crestview Memorial Park in the Haven of Rest Mausoleum, St. Clair.